 Northland Newton Development Draft Transportation Demand Management Plan, dated July 26, 2019.

-The Council finds that the Petitioner has proposed a wide-ranging array of flexible and measurable transportation demand management (“TDM”) techniques and has made a significant financial commitment to TDM measures to mitigate the effect of additional traffic on Needham Street and that none of these techniques would be required of a development built as a matter of right.
+The Council finds that the Petitioner has proposed an array of flexible and measurable transportation demand management (“TDM”) techniques and has made a significant financial commitment to TDM measures to mitigate the effect of additional traffic on Needham Street.
 In particular the Council finds that traffic impacts of the Project will be mitigated by:

-The mixed use nature of the Project which the Council finds will lead to integration of residential, commercial and retail uses, allowing residents to live, work and shop in the same development reducing the need for trips off-site.
+The mixed use nature of the Project will lead to integration of residential, commercial and retail uses, allowing residents to live, work and shop in the same development reducing the need for trips off-site.

-The provision of connections from and through the site for pedestrian and bicycle traffic including connections across Charlemont Street to Needham Street and connections to the Upper Falls Greenway to encourage residents, employees and shoppers to use alternative means of transportation to the site.
+The provision of connections from and through the site for pedestrian and bicycle traffic, including connections across Charlemont Street to Needham Street and connections to the Upper Falls Greenway, to encourage residents, employees and shoppers to use alternative means of transportation to the site.

 Provision of over 1100 bicycle parking spaces, bicycle maintenance stations, the availability of shared bicycles and shared car services, as well as such additional transit options as may become available in the future.